-We have not made any material changes to our policy for estimating administrative fee accruals during the years ended December 31, 2015, 2014, and 2013.
-We believe it is unlikely that there will be a material change in the future estimates or assumptions used to measure estimates of administrative fees.
-However, if actual results were not consistent with our estimates, we could be exposed to losses or gains that could be material, as changes to these estimates could cause an increase or decrease in revenue recognized during the year and increase or decrease accounts receivable.
-If there were a 10% change in the administrative fees estimates throughout the year, our Net Revenues and Net Income from Continuing Operations before (Provision)/Benefit for Income Taxes would be affected by \$0.6 million for the year ended December 31, 2015.
+We have not made any material changes to our policy for estimating administrative fee accruals during the years ended December 31, 2016, 2015, and 2014.
+If actual results were not consistent with our estimates, we could be exposed to losses or gains that could be material, as changes to these estimates could cause an increase or decrease in revenue recognized during the year and increase or decrease accounts receivable.
+If there were a 10% change in the administrative fees estimates throughout the year, our net revenues would be affected by \$1.3 million for the year ended December 31, 2016.